 IT Security Training Australia is an Australian training company specialising in professional privacy and information security training courses, with certified products from a number of global partners that we are qualified to deliver to the Australian market.
-We provide a range of specialised privacy and information security courses, from basic privacy and security awareness, through to practitioner-level education and training classes for the much sought after CISSP, CISM and CISMP certifications.
+We provide a range of specialised privacy and information security courses, from basic privacy and security awareness, through to practitioner-level education and training classes.

 We have the option of selecting courses and content from a variety of highly-respected global training partners that specialise in security education, using the skills and local knowledge of our own team of experienced educators to make sure courses are taught with an Australian context, even if they originate from an international provider.
 We can also create fully customised curriculum tailored for our customers’ needs.

 IT Security Training Australia is based in Brisbane, with a team of instructors located around Australia.
 We have been providing information security training solutions for a wide variety of organisations, both in the public and private sector, across Australia for over 10 years.

 Our experts can design and deliver a customised and innovative security solution to meet your defined learning outcomes as part of a consistent program of security maturity improvement across your business.

 Dr Jodie Siganto PhD LLM CISSP CIPM CIPP/E

 Dr Siganto is a partner in the technology and privacy law and consulting firm, Ringrose Siganto, which owns IT Security Training Australia.